ThePrimeagen/vim-fundamentals/course-website/lessons/terminology.md

 RTFM (at least that is what they tell me).

 ## Motion
-A command that moves the cursor (taken straight from the help docs, h motion).
+A command that moves the cursor (taken straight from the help docs, `:h motion`).

 ## Abbreviations
 Ctrl+a will be abbreviated `<C-a>`.
 This is also how its referenced in VimL,